-Due to the unique circumstances the world is living in this year, we’ve decided to gather some best practices together to effectively use the PIM as a remote collaboration tool.
+Due to the unique circumstances the world has been living in due to the pandemic, we’ve decided to gather some best practices together to effectively use the PIM as a remote collaboration tool

 Book some time with your Customer Success Manager and work together to come up with the best setup for your company's remote collaboration.